microsoft/AdaptiveCards/specs/DesignDiscussions/UITableView.md

     [cell.contentView.widthAnchor constraintEqualToAnchor:adaptiveCardView.widthAnchor].active = YES;
 	...
 ```
-When the cell is returned for the call and the adaptive card appears on the table view, if the height of the card doesn't change and the dynamically set constraints are perfect, the card would be drawn correctly at this point.
+When the cell is returned from the call and the adaptive card appears on the table view, if the height of the card doesn't change and the dynamically set constraints are perfect, the card would be drawn correctly at this point.
 However, often time the height of the card changes.
 For example, the height changes when the image is asynchronously loaded.
 In this case, the layout refresh is necessary.
 ### Refreshing Layout
 To refresh the row, [beginUpdates()](https://developer.apple.com/documentation/uikit/uitableview/1614908-beginupdates) or [reloadRowsAtIndexPaths:withRowAnimation](https://developer.apple.com/documentation/uikit/uitableview/1614935-reloadrowsatindexpaths) can be used.
 If `beginUpdates` is used, the call can be added to `didLoadElements` as shown in the below.
 ```